JeSuisUnCaillou/AI-RPG/future_food_delivery.md

 ## 5) payment_request
 _Once you took your food, the robot's green eye becomes orange_

 It costs 8,55€.
 How would you like to pay for our service, citizen ?
-We accept DNA, Voice recognition, QR code, cards, and cash.
+We accept DNA identification, Voice identification, skin QR code, skin chips or older means of payments but with an additional tax:
-* Give your DNA -> 6)
+* Present the palm of your left hand so the robot can take a blood sample -> 6)
-* Pay by QR Code -> 6)
-* Pay by card -> 6)
+* Say that you would like to pay by voice -> 6)
-* Give the cash -> 7)
+* Present your left forearm with your personal QR code tatooed under the skin -> 6)
+* Present your right forearm with a RFID skin chip grafted just a few milimeters under your skin -> 6)
+* Say that you want to pay with an older mean of payment -> 7)
 * Nothing, i'm good.
 Not hungry. -> 8)
 * Slam the door -> 9)
 * Throw something at the robot -> 12)